samuelyoon17/boiler_royale/README.md

 * Solution: I implemented a LEFT JOIN combined with moving the filter condition (tournament_id) into the ON clause.
 This preserves the user row even if match data is null.
 I then utilized COALESCE to convert those nulls into readable "0-0" records for the frontend/application layer.

 3. Faster Search: Creating Indexes
 * Initial Approach: I did not create any indexes of frequently referenced columns.
 As the number of users increase, this would result in slow searches.
+Examples include finding a user's current Elo, retrieving a player's match history, and linking battles to tournaments.
+Without indexing, the database would resort to slow, full-table scans.
-* Solution: I created indexes on
+* Solution: I created indexes on the following columns to ensure O(logn) lookup performance:
+  * users.clash_royale_name and users.username: Fast login, user search, and administrative lookups.
+  * battles.player1_tag and battles.player2_tag: Fetching a player's complete match history.
+  * battles.tournament_id: Generating tournament-specific leaderboards and win/loss statistics.

 4. Multiple Connections: Handling Database Initialization
 * Challenge: PostgreSQL requires an active connection to an existing database (like the default postgres) to execute a CREATE DATABASE command.
 The main application client cannot assume the target database (boiler_royale_db) exists yet.